Sky is the Limit: Travel Tips from a Frequent Flyer

 News For Brian Kelly, founder and CEO of ThePointsGuy.com, booking extravagant international trips for next to nothing is an art form.

 How did you become interested in travel?

-I’ve loved flying since I can remember and was always happy to be getting on a plane.
-My dad was a big business traveler and he was always jetting off somewhere, so that also glamorized a travel lifestyle in my mind and even as a kid, it was a big part of who I wanted to be.
-In fact, my dad wasn’t very savvy with computers and when he traveled, he would pay me (my allowance) to book it for him and I started keeping track of all his miles for him.
+Brian Kelly: I’ve loved flying since I can remember, and was always happy to be getting on a plane.
+My dad was a big business traveler, always jetting off somewhere, so that also glamorized a travel lifestyle in my mind.
+Even as a kid, it was a big part of who I wanted to be.
+In fact, my dad wasn’t very savvy with computers, so when he traveled, he would pay me (my allowance) to book it for him and I started keeping track of all his miles for him.

 "There are a lot of different kinds of points programs out there – fixed-value like Capital One, co-branded like frequent flyer miles, and transferable points like Amex Membership Rewards or Chase Ultimate Rewards, which you can transfer to a number of hotel, airline and other partner programs."

 What was the first time you used a loyalty and rewards program to further your travel?